Are you thinking of how to set up a Shopify store, after peeking on methods to start an online business?

 Essentially, you want to create content that will rank on the first page of search engines (such as Google), and drive the visitors to your Shopify store.

-Aside from SEO, you may want to explore paid advertisements or promotions as well.
-Facebook and Google are a great place to start but don’t stop there.
+Aside from SEO, you may want to explore paid advertisements, promotions, and email marketing as well.
+Facebook and Google are a great place to start with promotions but don’t stop there.

 Use Fiverr for low-cost promotion.